-How to Make a Super Scrumptious Tea Party
+How To Host a Scrumptious Afternoon Tea Party

 Inside a little pink, shabby chic teashop in North London, little guests sit around beautiful round tables adorned with vintage china, flowers and pretty napkins where a delightful tea is served.
 Great for children’s birthday parties, baby showers and sweet 16’s… Take a peek inside!

 “I’ve always loved afternoon tea for as long as I can remember.
 Dainty finger sandwiches, divine little cupcakes and soft scones with strawberry jam and lashings of clotted cream” admits Samantha Check, founder of Tea Party – a place in North London where guests enjoy gorgeous and yummy tea parties.
 She has shared with us some of her top tea party tips.

 Looks are everything!
 Find your vintage china, the ones grandma gave you and mix it with today’s on-line offerings.
 Party Pieces sell some great cake and cupcake stands and some reusable platters which are perfect if you are worried about any breakages!

 Find a pretty tablecloth and pair with some colourful paper napkins.
 Glass bowls look great piled high with strawberries and bunches of beautiful flowers makes a great centrepiece.
 Hang pretty bunting and garlands from the walls or between tree branches outside.

 There would be no Tea Party without food….